couple-collecting-social-security-in-retirement

 Why?
 The Social Security Administration calculates your benefit by totaling your earnings during your highest 35 years of working and averaging them.
 If you work fewer than 35 years, each year you don’t work will count as zero—lowering your lifetime average.

 Why?
 Depending on your income and your state, your taxes might take a large bite out of your Social Security benefit.
-There are 13 states that can collect taxes for Social Security benefits; you might consider moving to a more tax-friendly state for retirees.
+There are nine states in 2024 that can collect taxes for Social Security benefits; you might consider moving to a more tax-friendly state for retirees.

 Why?
 Take advantage of receiving some benefits now while growing benefits to take later.
 If both spouses are full retirement age**, you can claim one spouse’s benefits now, then switch to the other spouse’s benefits at age 70 when the monthly checks will be higher.